jmvanel/semantic_forms/doc/en/administration.md

 https://github.com/jmvanel/semantic\_forms/blob/master/scala/forms/src/main/scala/deductions/runtime/jena/LuceneIndex.scala
 https://github.com/jmvanel/semantic\_forms/blob/master/scala/forms/src/main/scala/deductions/runtime/services/DefaultConfiguration.scala

-If you deactivate `useTextQuery` in DefaultConfiguration.scala, the text search is done by a plain SPARLQL search, that considers input as a regular expression.
+If you deactivate `useTextQuery` in DefaultConfiguration.scala, the text search is done by a plain SPARQL search, that considers input as a regular expression.

 If the text indexing with Lucene or SOLR is activated *after* adding RDF data, you can run this program to index with Lucene or SOLR the newly added text:
 [TextIndexerRDF.scala](https://github.com/jmvanel/semantic_forms/blob/master/scala/forms/src/main/scala/deductions/runtime/jena/lucene/TextIndexerRDF.scala)